 Energy Innovation has used the simulator to evaluate the impacts of policy or program announcements, as well as to identify policies that would achieve policymakers’ goals.
-Domestic examples include predicting the impact of repealing the Clean Power Plan, rolling back fuel economy standards on cars, and predicting how policy changes and technology prices may impact the future of electric vehicles.
+Domestic examples include predicting the impact of repealing the Clean Power Plan, rolling back fuel economy standards on cars, the viability of carbon capture and storage, or predicting how policy changes and technology prices may impact the future of electric vehicles.

 We will address the second question in a policy design guidebook (scheduled for released in Fall 2018).
 The guidebook explains best practices and principles for designing policies to decarbonize the economy and includes case studies from around the world.

 You can try out the simulator in your web browser or download the full model at http://energypolicy.solutions.